 Livestreamed carnage: Tech’s hard lessons from mass killings

-These days, mass shooters like the one now held in the Buffalo, N.Y., supermarket attack don’t stop with planning out their brutal attacks.
+These days, mass shooters like the one now held in the Buffalo, New York, supermarket attack don’t stop with planning out their brutal attacks.
 They also create marketing plans while arranging to livestream their massacres on social platforms in hopes of fomenting more violence.

 He had previously outlined his plan in a detailed but rambling set of online diary entries that were apparently posted publicly ahead of the attack, although it’s not clear how may people might have seen them.
 His goal: to inspire copycats and spread his racist beliefs.
 After all, he was a copycat himself.

-Note: This story has been updated to clarify that all 10 of the people killed in the shooting were Black.